Introduction : Emer, the wife of the great warrior Cú Chulainn (The Hound of Ulster) tells the story of their marriage.

 He came looking for me: Cú Chualinn whose mother was Deichtre sister to King Conchobar Mac Nessa, whose father was Sualdamh, her husband or was it Lugh, god of all the light that shines.
 Which one was his father depends on whether Deichtre was asleep or awake when he was made.
 It’s good enough to say, the start of his life is a pretty tangle, beginning with a flock of birds enticing the King and his warriors to scatter them away from eating the sewn seeds in the fields.
 Birds can be the bane of men with fields.
 A woman birthed a baby boy, a mare dropped two foals.
 The woman gave her baby to Deichtre.
 The baby died at the same time as a seed made its way into her belly in a drink or was it in a dream.
 Enough to say it wasn’t a normal start for any man but gods can make like that.
 And so when he came to find me, he came in secret because he knew the likes of my father Forgall would say, Good fields make a thoroughbred, not good stories.
 And he’d say, That isn’t even a good story.

 Cú Chualinn was looking for a wife, beautiful, smart like himself so he came to my father’s proud expansion at the centre of Ireland without his permission.
-I liked his cheek.
+I liked his boldness.
+I liked his eyes, the colours of a summer sky were in them.
 Fifty of my maidens tittered around me waiting to see him overlook my needlework, appraise my beauty.
 Would he be the envy of all other men if I was his bride?
 Would his clothes be threaded in silver or in gold?
 He discarded all that.
 Other women were like butterflies to a yellow flower, pollinating his fame.
 Not I. I could speak with him like no other.
 We spoke in riddles, stories and places with hidden mysteries lying under them.
 Slants of understanding were between us when we spoke and not one person there, not even his chariot driver Laeg understood a word we had said.

 But I knew it wouldn’t fit right if I was easily had.
 So I said, If I am to be the bride of the hound of Ulster, I must know that you will kill for me.
 I must see the feats I have heard about so I know they are not rumours.
 I said, To touch this breast I want you to fight twenty seven men with three sword strokes while sparing three.
 I want to see your famed salmon leap clear the ramparts of my father’s house.
 I want to know that you can go without sleep from November to August.
 I want to know you can stay in this world that I am in and I want to know that you will never doubt that your love will be for me, only me.